jessepav/lacygoill-wiki-backup/admin/compiling.md

 You should  see that checkinstall  uses the package version  `12.34`, even though the weechat spec file specifies a different version (2.5 atm).
-If you remove `--spec=/dev/null`, you'll that checkinstall tries to use the garbage version `%{version}`.
+If you remove `--spec=/dev/null`, you'll see  that checkinstall tries to use the garbage version `%{version}`.

 The fallback message comes from `/usr/bin/checkinstall:791`.